-The UNSC should impose a comprehensive arms embargo on Myanmar and refer the situation to the ICC.
+The UNSC should impose a comprehensive arms embargo and targeted sanctions on Myanmar and refer the situation to the ICC.
 China, Russia, Serbia and India must halt weapons transfers to Myanmar's military.
+All UN member states, regional organizations and the UNSC should impose economic sanctions on Myanmar's oil and gas sector, particularly the Myanma Oil and